How to lodge for transfer duty

 Brisbane Qld 4001

-If you give us your email address or mobile number, we send you a notification confirming receipt of your documents.
+If you give us your email address, we send you a notification confirming receipt of your documents.

 Step 2: Assessment

 We calculate your transfer duty liability and post an assessment notice to you.
 This tells you how much to pay.

 If you’re borrowing money to purchase your property, your lender may require a stamped transfer document at or before settlement.

 Make sure you allow time for the assessment process because we can’t fast-track it just to meet your settlement date.

 We will consider urgently assessing your documents where you explain your circumstances in a covering letter or email at the time you lodge documents.

 While we cannot guarantee an urgent assessment, we will try to prioritise these matters where possible.
 This can depend on the total number of lodgements awaiting assessment.